baby laying on mother's chest during golden hour

 My baby doesn’t want to breastfeed anymore

-It’s unusual for babies to self-wean prior to 1 year.
+It’s unusual for babies to self-wean prior to one year.
 Before you assume they’ve given up on breastfeeding, think about some surrounding factors:

 • Are they going through a developmental leap?